 Most of have it drilled into our brains that we should eat 3 meals a day, and that’s fine for some people.

-However, I think the best method I have found for my own overeating habits is to eat 5 or 6 times a day.
+However, I think the best method I have found is to eat 5 or 6 times a day.

 - Only eat very small portions for each meal

 - Don’t confuse snacking with eating more meals

 Here’s how I got into the habit of eating more and smaller meals.